3mdeb/news-and-ideas/post.md

 Get recent [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
 In this guide I used `2017-09-07` version.
 Flash it on SD card and boot system.
 I used to use USB to TTY converter so serial console configuration was needed.
-To do that modfiy `config.txt` on boot partition of Raspbian with below entry and end of file:
+To do that modify `config.txt` on boot partition of Raspbian with below entry and the end of file:

 ```
 # Enable UART